-One such heart-boosting superfood is the humble green bean.
+One such heart-boosting superfood is the humble green beans.
 These slender, green pods are not just a delightful addition to your plate but also offer a myriad of benefits for cardiovascular health.
+It has high fiber and antioxidant power.

 In this blog post, we will explore how green beans support heart health and why you should consider making them a regular part of your diet.